MuhammadJaafer/the-dojo/README.md

-Certainly!
-Here's an updated version of the README file with a live demo link:

 # The Dojo - Project Management Website

 The Dojo is a project management website packed with a range of features to help teams stay organized and productive.
 The website is built using React.js and Firebase, which provides a robust and scalable platform to build upon.